Nashoba Community

 The Nashoba Community was an experimental project of Frances "Fanny" Wright, initiated in 1825 to educate and emancipate slaves.
-It was located in a 2,000-acre (8 km²) woodland on the side of present-day Germantown, Tennessee, a Memphis suburb, along the Wolf River.
+It was located in a 2,000-acre (8 km2) woodland on the side of present-day Germantown, Tennessee, a Memphis suburb, along the Wolf River.
 It was a small-scale test of her full-compensation emancipation plan in which no slaveholders would lose money for emancipating slaves.
-Instead, Wright proposed that, through a system of unified labor, the slaves would buy their freedom and then be transported to Haiti or the settlements which would become Liberia.
+Instead, Wright proposed that, through a system of unified labor, the slaves would buy their freedom and then be transported to Haiti or to the settlements that became Liberia.

 Purpose

 The commune was to create a demonstration of Wright's emancipation plan: to create a place to educate slaves and prepare them for freedom and colonization in Haiti or Liberia.
 Wright was strongly influenced by Robert Owen and his utopian community, New Harmony, Indiana.
 Surviving for three years, Nashoba outlasted New Harmony.